-An outstanding role in this context plays the Strategic Research and Innovation Agenda of the Batteries European Partnership (BATT4EU).
+A central reference framework in this context is the Strategic Research and Innovation Agenda of the Batteries European Partnership (BATT4EU).
 Both FreeTwinEV and BATT4EU focus on the European Union's objectives for sustainability, climate neutrality, and innovation in the battery industry.
-They explicitly align their agendas with the European Green Deal and Horizon Europe programs and contribute to corresponding Sustainable Development Goals24 (SDG)10.
+They explicitly align their agendas with the European Green Deal and Horizon Europe programs and contribute to corresponding Sustainable Development Goals24 (SDG)11.
+In this way, the FreeTwinEV SRA is positioned as a complementary and implementation-oriented contribution to the broader European battery research and innovation ecosystem.